 Federal Work Study (FWS) - provides federal funds for work opportunities for students.
 To be eligible for this program, you must demonstrate financial need.
 By submitting a Free Application For Federal Student Aid (FAFSA) you will automatically be considered for FWS.

 Part-time Employment - NCTA and surrounding area businesses (including farm and ranch operations) offer some part-time employment to students.
-Interested students should inquire at the NCTA Student Services Office.
+Interested students should inquire at the NCTA Business Office.

 NCTA cooperates with the Veterans Administration in providing for the education of veterans under United States Code.
 Veterans interested in utilizing benefits at NCTA should:

 - Contact NCTA’s Veteran Certifying Official to inform them of intention to use VA benefits.

 - Apply for admission to NCTA and submit copies of your DD 214 form (discharge from active duty) if applicable.